 In Japan, his clothing began to deteriorate until all he had to wear was a G-String.
 One morning Paul and another POW discovered the guards were gone.
 Not too long later, American bombers appeared over the camp and began dropping food and other supplies to the POWs.
 The POWs made clothing from the parachutes.

 Paul and some other liberated POWs made their way to the coast where they made contact with U. S. Navy personnel.
 When Paul reached the Naval personnel, he was wearing a parachute.
 The Navy gave the liberated POWs clothing and cleaned them up.
 His first meal as a freed man was a spaghetti dinner.

-Paul returned to the U. S. and called home from California.
-He asked his brother if his girlfriend, Minnie, was still waiting for him.
-His brother said she was.
-Paul and Minnie Haus married on November 6, 1945.
-Paul was discharged, from the army, on May 10, 1946.
+After returning to the Philippines, he was promoted to corporal and received medical treatment.
+Paul returned to the U. S. on the U.S.S.
+Joseph T. Dyckman, on October 16, 1945, and called home from San Francisco, California.
+He asked his brother if his girlfriend, Minnie, was still waiting for him, and his brother said she was.
+Paul and Minnie Hausmann married on November 6, 1945, but he remained in the Army, for medical treatment, and was not discharged until May 10, 1946.

 Paul became a father of two children; Roger and Virginia.
 When the children were baptized, their baptismal gown was made from the parachute's silk he had found and used to wrap himself with while attempting to reach U. S. troops after the war had ended.
 The only thing that was changed for each baptism was the color of the ribbons on the gown.